The-going/evlproject/content/core/user-api/proxy/_index.md

 ### Zero-latency output to regular files

-A common issue with dual kernel systems stems from the requirement NOT to issue [in-band system calls]({{< relref "dovetail/altsched.md#inband-switch" >}}) while running time-critical code in out-of-band context.
+A common issue with dual kernel systems stems from the requirement _not_ to issue [in-band system calls]({{< relref "dovetail/altsched.md#inband-switch" >}}) while running time-critical code in out-of-band context.
 Problem is that sometimes, you may need